Laughter, joy and fun are some of the words associated with having kids, but there’s another word that often gets overlooked – expensive.

 For more information on the government assistance available to help with the cost of childcare, including the changes due to be introduced in July this year, visit the Department of Human Services website.

 Excluding the cost of childcare, the AMP.NATSEM report put the average cost of a child between 0-4 at $144 per week4.
-Find out more about some of the other costs involved with younger kids and how to plan for them in our articles 7 ways to prepare financially for a baby, 5 things to consider upsizing when you’re expecting a baby and Going back to work after having a baby.
+Find out more about some of the other costs involved with younger kids and how to plan for them in our article 7 ways to prepare financially for a baby.

 Cost of school-age children